compusolve-rsa/TestingGrounds/README.md

 ### TG 47.
 Reattaching the Gun to Blueprint skeletal mesh socket with C++ class Manneguin.
 Now our Guards holding a weapon in their hands with proper animation at walking, firing and dying!
 Our player hold weapon in hands when firing, dying, lying on the ground from the third person

+### TG 48.
+Added Free Assets from Unreal MarketPlace for meshes of ground, flora, rocks, barrels, cans, bags and other industrial items.
+Also added some staff to main level for testing purposes.